Drug information

 What are COVID-19 vaccines?

 COVID-19 can be an opportunistic infection (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.
+To learn more about HIV and COVID-19, including ways to protect yourself from getting COVID-19, see the HIVinfo HIV and COVID-19 fact sheet.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV include recommendations on the use of COVID-19 vaccines in adults and children with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children With and Exposed to HIV include recommendations on the use of COVID-19 vaccines in adults and children with HIV.

 What should I tell my health care provider before receiving a COVID-19 vaccine?
 What should I tell my health care provider before receiving a COVID-19 vaccine?